cindyheqy/cindyheqy/README.md

-- 👋 Hi, I’m @cindyheqy
+- 👋 Hi, I’m Qingyi @ University of Chicago
-- 👀 I’m interested in ...
+- 👀 I’m interested in data science and analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning program evaluation
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on more advanced data science projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: qingyihe@uchiago.edu

 <!---
 cindyheqy/cindyheqy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.